KOREAN BROKEN FAMILIES

 The diplomatic relations between North Korea and South Korea are warming up but there is still a deep wound going back to the time of the Cold War: the separation of refugees’ families.

-Thanks to the reunion of families organised by the two Koreas, this 91-year-old lady, who is as strong as ever, will be reunited with a son she’d lost for 68 years....but maybe only once.
+Thanks to the reunion of families organized by the two countries, this 91-year-old lady will see again a son she had lost 68 years ago.